Federation of Arab Trade Unions and Labor Societies

-FATULS, the Federation of Arab Trade Unions and Labor Societies (Ittihad al-Niqabat wa'l-Jam'iyyat al-'Arabiyya, اتحاد النقابات والجمعيات العربية, later known as the Arab Workers' Congress) was an Arab trade union organization formed in 1942 in Mandatory Palestine by Marxist activists led by Bulus Farah (a former member of the Palestine Communist Party), who split away from the Palestine Arab Workers Society in 1942.
+FATULS, the Federation of Arab Trade Unions and Labor Societies (Ittihad al-Niqabat wa'l-Jam'iyyat al-'Arabiyya, اتحاد النقابات والجمعيات العربية, later merged with the Arab Workers' Congress) was an Arab trade union organization formed in 1942 in Mandatory Palestine by Marxist activists led by Bulus Farah (a former member of the Palestine Communist Party), who split away from the Palestine Arab Workers Society (PAWS) in 1942.
 By the end of that year it had recruited around 1,500 members, including workers in the Haifa area petroleum sector, Haifa port, and the British military camp.

 FATULS concentrated on "shopfloor" issues and argued that only socialist revolution would address the workers' needs by liberating Palestine from the imperialist stranglehold.
 It was allied to the National Liberation League.
 The Federation's newspaper al-Ittihad was distributed widely and read by the overwhelming majority of labor.

+In 1945, 11 PAWS branches, including those in Jaffa, Jerusalem, and Gaza, seceded from the organization, citing disagreements with PAWS' conservative political leanings and dissatisfaction with its nondemocratic leadership style.
+Together, these branches formed a new labor organization, the Arab Workers Congress (AWC), into which FATULS merged.

 The organization was banned following Jordan's annexation of the West Bank in 1950.